 - Democracy cannot be imposed.
 Engagement through peaceful means, such as dialogue and diplomacy, is the only legitimate and effective way to promote democracy in the region.The U.S. can and will help but, ultimately, stable and secure democracies in the Middle East can only be built from within.

-After the fall of the Berlin Wall, promoting democracy abroad became a fundamental principle of American foreign policy.
-But in the Middle East, short-term economic and security concerns often crowded out America’s long-term interest in political reform, leading the U.S. to strengthen friendly dictatorships rather than support democratization.
+For the second-half of the 20th century, short-term economic and security concerns have often crowded out America’s long-term interest in political reform in the Middle East, leading the U.S. to strengthen friendly dictatorships rather than support democratization.
 In practice, American economic aid, military assistance, and diplomatic support often helped these authoritarian governments repress demands for political participation from their own citizens.

 After the attacks of September 11, 2001, there was a growing recognition that democratic reform in the Middle East should be viewed not merely as a development objective, but as a strategic priority.
 However, despite the Bush administration’s dramatic rhetorical shift towards a “forward strategy of freedom,” U.S. policy on democracy in the Middle East changed only incrementally in the years that followed.
 New aid programs have been relatively small, and too frequently paired with mixed diplomatic signals, undermining their impact.
 Much worse, by linking Western efforts to promote democracy to deeply unpopular military-led regime change, the administration undermined support for “democracy promotion” in the Middle East and the U.S. alike.

 POMED believes that democratic reform in the Middle East should be viewed not merely as a goal aligned with American values and human rights, but also as an important strategic priority.
 U.S. interests are best served by a strong relationship with the people of the Middle East, and that requires a basic recognition of their legitimate aspirations for democratic rights.